laurenreeder/zeitplanner/README.md

 **Running Instructions:**

 1. Run "python server.py" in the command line.
 Ensure that the server is running on localhost on port 5000.
-If this is the first time the server is being run, it will automatically scrape Penn's course data and store it to disk for future use.
+If this is the first time the server is being run, it will automatically scrape Penn's course data and store it to disk for future reference.

 2. Open penn_scheduler.html, the main webpage of the application.
 If possible, Google Chrome should be used to ensure that the schedule tables are rendered properly.